cholsten/Portfolio/README.md

 ## Education

-Master of Science in Health Informatics and Analytics, University of North Carolina at Charlotte, May 2025
+Master of Science in Health Informatics and Analytics, University of North Carolina at Charlotte, Aug 2025

 Master of Science in Occupational Therapy, University of Alabama at Birmingham, Dec 2006